darsh1711/blogs-context-2-starter-2/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/darsh1711/blogs-context-using-React.js.git).
+This project was bootstrapped with (https://github.com/darsh1711/blogs-context-using-React.js.git).

 In the project directory, you can run: